Important advice before you start

-This booklet is designed to assist you resolving reception problems in the home.
+This booklet is designed to help you resolve reception problems in your home.
 It provides illustrations and descriptions that will help identify the most likely cause of the interference and suggests appropriate steps to remedy the problem.

-Refer to the navigation bar on the left hand side or refer to the related pages on the right hand side of this page and click to the particular section covering the type of interference that you suspect is causing the reception problem.
+Refer to the navigation bar on the left-hand side or the related pages on the right-hand side of this page.
+Click to the particular section covering the type of interference that you suspect is causing the reception problem.

 In each section there are illustrations and descriptions of common reception problems.
 Compare the symptoms of the reception problem with the illustrations and descriptions.
 Each description concludes with advice on 'What to do'.
 If you have any doubts about the problem's diagnosis you may need to consult a service technician.

 A section of more technical information is provided to help you understand some of the more commonly used terms found in the television and radio industry.

 Basic details of antenna installation procedures are also included.

 Rectifying many interference problems will require the assistance of qualified tradespeople, particularly where mains voltages or working at heights is involved.
 If you require their services, you should be aware of the skills of the tradespeople you plan to employ.
 Contact details for relevant industry associations can be found in your local services telephone directory.